Close Banner

 The most difficult thing to do at any theme park is navigating wait times and deciding what to do when — especially when you have tadpoles who get hot and tired easily!
 My number one tip is to decide which thrill ride (if any) you want to hop to first.
 Get to the gate at opening and head straight for it — lines fill up quickly.
 The two longest waits right now in the theme parks tend to be the two newest coasters: Hagrid's Magical Creatures Motorbike Adventure and Jurassic World VelociCoaster (both at Islands of Adventure).
 Both have Single Rider lines which open periodically throughout the day, so if you feel your tadpoles are old enough and they are indeed open, definitely go that route for a significantly shorter wait time!
 You'll wait in line as a group but be split up on the actual ride itself.

 If your tadpoles don't quite measure up yet (or just aren't ready for them), both of these rides (and many more) offer Rider Switch so adults can ride without needing to wait in line a second time.
 And speaking of ride-readiness: It's always a good idea to check on height requirements ahead of time to avoid disappointment on the big day.
-We're also big proponents of watching ride videos ahead of time on YouTube with Lily to minimize any potential surprises.
+We're also big proponents of watching ride videos ahead of time on YouTube to minimize any potential surprises.
 Both of these steps can play a big part in creating your game plan for the day.

 At Volcano Bay, Krakatau Aqua Coaster tends to see the longest wait times.
 After grabbing those lounge chairs in that prime spot on Waturi Beach, you definitely want to hop there first and, if needed, use your TapuTapu device to tap into the virtual line.